- The role of a caregiver will often vary depending on the situation and is likely to change over time.

 - Caregivers should remember to take care of themselves while providing care for the person with cancer.

-Caregivers are typically family members or friends who provide important physical, practical, and emotional support to a person with cancer.
-Caregivers may have a range of responsibilities on a daily or as-needed basis, including providing support and encouragement, giving medications, helping manage symptoms and side effects, coordinating medical appointments and providing transportation, assisting with meals, helping with housekeeping, and handling insurance and billing issues.
+Caregivers are often family members or friends who provide important physical, practical, and emotional support to a person with cancer.
+Caregivers may have a range of responsibilities on a daily or as-needed basis.
+Below are some of the responsibilities caregivers may take on:

 Types of caregiving